jamesrknox/samples/applications/querytable/querytable-eventflowfragment/src/site/markdown/index.md

 # Query table fragment

-This sample shows how to use a query table backed by transactional memory.
+This fragment is part of the query table sample and shows how to use a query table backed by transactional memory.

 * EventFlow that stores and queries bids and asks in a query table